-This part-time, distance learning Masters course aims to develop the next generation of senior construction professionals working in concrete production, construction and design.
+This part-time, distance learning Masters course aims to develop the next generation of senior construction professionals working in design of concrete mixes, concrete production and construction.
 It’s designed to provide you with advanced, in-depth knowledge of both the theory and practical application of concrete technology to prepare you for a variety of senior roles.

 You’ll gain academic and industrial expertise using a range of online resources that give you the flexibility to study around your work and personal lives.
 From health and safety and quality control to mixture proportioning, repair and maintenance and life cycle analysis, you’ll develop an understanding of a wide range of issues that affect professionals in the concrete industry today.